aeternity/protocol/generalized_accounts/README.md

 The `ga_contract` and `ga_auth_fun` fields MUST NOT change after they have been set once.

-If the `ga_contract` field is empty, then authorisation MUST be done via the old verification of the signature attached to transactions.
+If the `ga_contract` field is empty, then authorization MUST be done via the old verification of the signature attached to transactions.
 In this case, a transaction MUST only be considered valid, if
 	1. a signature is attached, that has been produced by the private key that